Ruan Fangfu

-Ruan Fangfu (阮芳赋) also called Fang Fu Ruan is a 20th and 21st century Chinese physician, medical historian and human rights activist from Jiangxi, China.
+Ruan Fangfu (阮芳赋 (Ruǎn Fāngfù); 1935 - 5 January 2025) also called Fang Fu Ruan is a 20th and 21st century Chinese physician, medical historian and human rights activist from Jiangxi, China.
 He is renowned for his extensive research into the relationship between Chinese culture and sexuality.
 His publications in the early to mid 1980’s helped reform Chinese public opinion on sexuality and directly influenced the creation of numerous private and state sexology and family planning organizations.
 In America, Ruan Fangfu worked as a respected researcher and professor at Texas Technical University and the New York State University at Buffalo.
 He is editor and author of A Chinese manual of Sex Knowledge (性知识手册, Xingzhishi Shouce, 1985).
 His most famous work is Sex in China: Studies in Sexology in Chinese Culture (1991).
 He is also a member of the International Encyclopedia of Sexuality (IES).

 Education

 Ruan Fangfu obtained his doctorate of medicine from the Beijing Medical University in 1959.
 In 1991 he earned his second doctorate at the Institute for Advanced Study of Human Sexuality.
 Interested in the analysis of sexuality from early on, Ruan Fangfu’s 1959 doctoral dissertation consisted of an expansive examination of sex throughout the history of China.